SandroLinux/YT-antispammer/README.md

 ## How do I use it?
 1. [Open the document with the terms](/blocklist.md)
 2. Copy them
-3. Paste them in your YouTube blocked words
+3. Paste them in your YouTube blocked words.
+View how to access this [here](https://support.google.com/youtube/answer/9483359?hl=en#zippy=%2Cblocked-words)

 ## Can I report my own spam terms?
 **YES.
 PLEASE!** It would do everyone a massive favor.
 Your options to contribute: